 Barracuda Web Application Firewalls can be clustered in active / passive or active / active pairs with failover to ensure instant recovery.
 Security configurations and deployments are automatically synchronized between the clusters, providing instant recovery from any outages.

 Barracuda Web Application Firewall supports load balancing of all types of applications.
 Load balancing ensures that subsequent requests from the same IP address will be routed to the same back-end server as the initial request.
 This guarantee of persistence requires an awareness of server health so subsequent requests are not routed to a server which is no longer responding.
 The Barracuda Web Application Firewall can monitor server health by tracking server responses to actual requests and marking the server as out-of-service when errors exceed a user configured threshold.
 In addition, the Barracuda Web Application Firewall can perform out-of-band health checks, requests created and sent to a server at configured time intervals to verify its health.

 The Barracuda Web Application Firewall provides proven application security and Data Loss Prevention for applications deployed on Amazon Web Services.
-To find out more about the Barracuda Web Application Firewall on Amazon Web Services, visit our AWS Marketplace page or visit the Barracuda TechLibrary.
+To find out more about the Barracuda Web Application Firewall on Amazon Web Services, visit our AWS Marketplace page or visit Barracuda Campus.